Theory-of-Everything/make-pandoc-webdev/README.md

 # make-pandoc-webdev

-This is my static stie generation workflow presented in one of my [youtube videos](https://youtu.be/VKbla_fkWxA) This is mainly meant to be a template to be used in other projects, fell free to use whereever.
+This is my static site generation workflow presented in one of my [youtube videos](https://youtu.be/VKbla_fkWxA) This is mainly meant to be a template to be used in other projects, fell free to use wherever.

 ### Usage:
 this is a tool meant to be used for you own sites! install it by doing